Cvedia/cvedia-redist/README.md

+# Documentation

+Full documentation of CVEDIA API is available on https://docs.cvedia.com

-# What is this?
+# What is this

-This is a tool that shows the API functionality of CVEDIA API.
+This is a collection of tools that shows the API functionality of CVEDIA API.

-# How to install?
+# How to install

-This script requires python
+You can test either in python or php.

 ### Linux install